Vaping is using any form of electronic smoking device to deliver nicotine through the lungs.

 WHAT DO VAPING DEVICES LOOK LIKE?

 Vape devices come in a wide variety of shapes and sizes that can often be difficult to identify.
-JUULS look like USB flash drives while other brands can look like anything from a regular cigarette/cigar to a smoking pipe, an everyday pen, or a battery charger for your smart phone.
+Many look like USB flash drives while other brands can look like anything from a regular cigarette/cigar to a smoking pipe, an everyday pen, or a battery charger for your smart phone.

 Talk to your kids regularly so that they feel comfortable talking to you about vaping and e-cigarette usage at their school.